laixintao/iredis/iredis/data/commands/expire.md

 [del]: /commands/del
 [ntf]: /topics/notifications

+## Options

+The `EXPIRE` command supports a set of options:

+* `NX` -- Set expiry only when the key has no expiry
+* `XX` -- Set expiry only when the key has an existing expiry
+* `GT` -- Set expiry only when the new expiry is greater than current one
+* `LT` -- Set expiry only when the new expiry is less than current one

+A non-volatile key is treated as an infinite TTL for the purpose of `GT` and `LT`.
+The `GT`, `LT` and `NX` options are mutually exclusive.

 ## Refreshing expires

 It is possible to call `EXPIRE` using as argument a key that already has an existing expire set.
 In this case the time to live of a key is _updated_ to the new value.
 There are many useful applications for this, an example is documented in the _Navigation session_ pattern section below.

 ## Differences in Redis prior 2.1.3

 In Redis versions prior **2.1.3** altering a key with an expire set using a command altering its value had the effect of removing the key entirely.
 This semantics was needed because of limitations in the replication layer that are now fixed.

 `EXPIRE` would return 0 and not alter the timeout for a key with a timeout set.